Richard-Beck/ALFA-K/examples/example_0/README.md

-Visualizing karyotype frequencies in the input data and overlay ALFA-K fit results.
+**This example shows how to visualize karyotype frequencies from the input data and overlay ALFA-K fit results on the plots.**

 ``` r
 library(ggplot2)